jamesmfriedman/flagg/README.md

 ```

 ### `envStore`: Readonly
 Enables reading feature flag settings from either a client side build's `process.env` variable or Node's process.env.
-When setting feature flags in the environment you need to prefix them with `ff.`
+When setting feature flags in the environment you need to prefix them with `ff_`.

-Example `process.env['ff.home.v2']`
+Example `process.env['ff_home_v2']`

 ```javascript
 import {flagg, envStore} from 'flagg';